-(See also Alcohol Use Disorders and Rehabilitation Alcohol Use Disorders and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
+(See also Alcohol Use Disorder and Rehabilitation Alcohol Use Disorder and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
 Alcoholism... read more .)

-About half of adults in the US are current drinkers, 20% are former drinkers, and 30 to 35% are lifetime abstainers.
-Alcohol use is also becoming an increasing problem in preteens and teenagers Drug and Substance Use in Adolescents Substance use among adolescents ranges from sporadic use to severe substance use disorders.
+About half of adults in the US currently drink alcohol, 20% are former drinkers, and 30 to 35% are lifetime abstainers.
+Alcohol use is also a problem in preteens and teenagers Drug and Substance Use in Adolescents Substance use among adolescents ranges from sporadic use to severe substance use disorders.
 The acute and long-term consequences range from minimal to minor to life threatening, depending on... read more .
 For most drinkers, the frequency and amount of alcohol consumption does not impair physical or mental health or the ability to safely carry out daily activities.
 However, acute alcohol intoxication is a significant factor in injuries, particularly those due to interpersonal violence, suicide, and motor vehicle crashes.

 One serving of alcohol (one 12-oz can of beer, one 6-oz glass of wine, or 1.5 oz of distilled liquor) contains 10 to 15 g of ethanol.
 Alcohol is absorbed into the blood mainly from the small bowel, although some is absorbed from the stomach.
 Alcohol accumulates in blood because absorption is more rapid than oxidation and elimination.
 The concentration peaks about 30 to 90 minutes after ingestion if the stomach was previously empty.

-About 5 to 10% of ingested alcohol is excreted unchanged in urine, sweat, and expired air; the remainder is metabolized mainly by the liver, where alcohol dehydrogenase converts ethanol to acetaldehyde.
+About 5 to 10% of ingested alcohol is excreted unchanged in urine, sweat, and expired air; the remainder is metabolized, mainly by the liver, where alcohol dehydrogenase converts ethanol to acetaldehyde.
 Acetaldehyde is ultimately oxidized to CO2 and water at a rate of 5 to 10 mL/hour (of absolute alcohol); each milliliter yields about 7 kcal.
-Alcohol dehydrogenase in the gastric mucosa accounts for some metabolism; much less gastric metabolism occurs in women.
+Alcohol dehydrogenase in the gastric mucosa accounts for some metabolism; women have lower gastric alcohol dehydrogenase activity than men.

 Alcohol exerts its effects by several mechanisms.
 Alcohol binds directly to gamma-aminobutyric acid (GABA) receptors in the central nervous system, causing sedation.
 Alcohol also directly affects cardiac, hepatic, and thyroid tissue.

 Tolerance to alcohol develops rapidly; similar amounts cause less intoxication.
 Tolerance is caused by adaptational changes of central nervous system cells (cellular, or pharmacodynamic, tolerance) and by induction of metabolic enzymes.
 People who develop tolerance may reach an incredibly high blood alcohol content (BAC).
 However, ethanol tolerance is incomplete, and considerable intoxication and impairment occur with a large enough amount.
-But even these drinkers may die of respiratory depression secondary to alcohol overdose.
+But even people who have developed tolerance may die of respiratory depression secondary to alcohol overdose.

 Alcohol-tolerant people are susceptible to alcoholic ketoacidosis Alcoholic Ketoacidosis Alcoholic ketoacidosis is a metabolic complication of alcohol use and starvation characterized by hyperketonemia and anion gap metabolic acidosis without significant hyperglycemia.
 Alcoholic... read more , especially during binge drinking.
 Alcohol-tolerant people are cross-tolerant to many other central nervous system depressants (eg, barbiturates, nonbarbiturate sedatives, benzodiazepines).